(CTO)(SW)Dr. Shyamosree Pal

 National Integration Camp (NIC):- NIC is to propagate national integration among cadets and society.'Only the best cadets in drills and march are sent to represent their states.'This camp is considered for SSLC and higher secondary course(+2) grace mark.
 These camps are conducted on All India basis and help bridge the cultural gap among various States of India.
 In addition, there are six special NICs conducted at Leh, Nagrota (J&K), Chakabama (NER, Nagaland), Srinagar, Lakshadweep and Port Blair.In this camp cadets are taught leadership quality and stage daring.

-Combined Annual Training Camp(CATC) :- In C.A.T.C., the boys(Senior & Junior Division)and girl cadets(Senior & Junior Wing)of a particular NCC unit participate in the 10-day camp.
+Combined Annual Training Camp(CATC) :- In C.A.T.C., the boys(Senior & Junior Division)and girl cadets(Senior & Junior Wing)of a particular NCC unit participate in the 10-days camp.
 Classes are conducted as per the given syllabus wherein certain aspects of NCC training are taught once again.
 The camp acts as a refresher training for the cadets and they are also trained in basic skills of survival and emergencies besides other topics.
-They are taught certain skills pertaining specifically to their Wing for e.g., a Naval cadet is trained in boat-rowing, oaring, Semaphore, etc. Another activity in the camp is the "dogwatch" wherein two cadets are to stay on sentry duty for two hours at any time given time of the day.
+Cadets are taught certain skills pertaining specifically to their Wing for e.g., a Naval cadet is trained in boat-rowing, oaring, Semaphore, etc. Another activity in the camp is the "Dogwatch" wherein two cadets are to stay on sentry duty for two hours at any time given time of the day.
 Those caught sleeping, especially during late night or early morning shifts, or otherwise missing from duty are severely reprimanded or penalized.
 Cadets are also introduced to weapons such as a .22 caliber rifle. .